pUrGe12/G-code-translation-using-python/README.txt

 7. N --> line number
 8. I --> radius specification for a circle

-The libraries used in python are turtle and math.
+The libraries used in python are turtle, re (regular expressions) and math.
 Note, for the code to run, you need the turtle library.
 To install turtle use:

   $pip install turtle